BBC Micro

+The BBC Micro had multiple display modes, including a Teletext-based Mode 7 that used minimal memory, and came with a full-travel keyboard and ten user-configurable function keys.
+Hardware interfaces were catered for with standard analogue inputs, a serial and parallel port, and a cassette interface that followed the CUTS (Computer Users' Tape Standard) variation of the Kansas City standard.
+In total, nine BBC-branded microcomputer models were released, although the term "BBC Micro" generally refers to the first six versions (Model A, B, B+64, B+128, Master 128, and Master Compact).
+Later BBC models are typically classed as part of Acorn's Archimedes line.

 History

 During the early 1980s, the BBC started what became known as the BBC Computer Literacy Project.
 The project was initiated partly in response to an ITV documentary series The Mighty Micro, in which Christopher Evans of the UK's National Physical Laboratory predicted the coming microcomputer revolution and its effect on the economy, industry, and lifestyle of the United Kingdom.

+The BBC Computer Literacy Project had been conceived by the BBC's Continuing Education Television department.
+With funding from the Manpower Services Commission, the department undertook research which culminated in the publication of the Microelectronics report in 1979, which was issued to all United Kingdom MPs.
+The underlying philosophy from the report was that people should learn how to use and control computers, rather than feel dominated by them.

 The BBC wanted to base its project on a microcomputer capable of performing various tasks which they could then demonstrate in the TV series The Computer Programme.
 The list of topics included programming, graphics, sound and music, teletext, controlling external hardware, and artificial intelligence.
 It developed an ambitious specification for a BBC computer, and discussed the project with several companies including Acorn Computers, Sinclair Research, Newbury Laboratories, Tangerine Computer Systems, and Dragon Data.

 The introduction of a specific microcomputer to a more general computer literacy initiative was a topic of controversy, however, with criticism aimed at the BBC for promoting a specific commercial product and for going beyond the "traditional BBC pattern" of promoting existing information networks of training and education providers.
 Accusations were even levelled at the Department of Industry for making the BBC "an arm of Government industrial policy" and using the Computer Literacy Project as a way of "funding industry through the back door", obscuring public financial support on behalf of a government that was ostensibly opposed to subsidising industry.